Walnut vs. Peanut — Health Impact and Nutrition Comparison

 Macronutrients and Calories

-One hundred grams of walnuts contain 654 calories, while peanuts have fewer calories in total, containing 567 in a 100g serving.
+One hundred grams of walnuts contain 654 calories, while peanuts have fewer calories, containing 567 in a 100g serving.
 So both of these nut types are very high in calories.

 Protein and Fats

-Peanuts have higher protein content whereas walnuts are richer in fats.
+Peanuts have richer protein content, whereas walnuts are higher in fats.

 Both walnuts and peanuts have high levels of all essential amino acids.
 Peanuts are richer in tryptophan, histidine, and threonine.
-Walnuts have a smaller amount of lysine compared with peanuts.
+Walnuts have less amount of lysine compared with peanuts.

 Walnuts are richer in healthy fats, containing large amounts of polyunsaturated fatty acids.
-Replacement of saturated fatty acids with polyunsaturated fatty acids has been associated with reduced cardiovascular disease risk (1).
+The replacement of saturated fatty acids with polyunsaturated fatty acids has been associated with reduced cardiovascular disease risk (1).

 On the other hand, peanuts contain larger amounts of monounsaturated fatty acids.
-Either of them has the same low amount of saturated fatty acids.
+Both of them have the same low amount of saturated fatty acids.

 Walnuts and peanuts contain nearly the same amount of carbohydrates.
 Yet, peanuts are richer in dietary fiber.

 The main component of the carbohydrates found in walnuts, other than fiber, is sucrose.
 Walnuts contain a very small amount of fructose and glucose.